bazaarvoice/bv-ui-core/lib/bvFetch/README.md

 // Initialize BV Fetch instance const bvFetch = new BVFetch({
-  canBeCached: canBeCached, // optional
+   shouldCache: function(responseJson) => { /* return true or false */ }, // optional, callback function to check if the response is cachable
-  cacheName: "bvCache" // optional, default is "bvCache" });
+   cacheName: "bvCache" // optional, default is "bvCache"
+   cacheLimit: 10, // optional but default is 10
+   excludeHeaders: [], // optional, list of headers to be excluded from cache });

 // Make API calls using bvFetchFunc method